Bluff Ridge Elementary Library

 Selection criteria for audiovisual and electronic formats

 Videos and other audiovisual materials are important tools in the educational process.
 Audiovisual materials selected for the library collection will be screened for quality, age-appropriate content, and alignment to core standards.
-Davis School District provides audiovisual content through the Safari Montage program.
+Davis School District provides audiovisual content through the eMedia program.
 Additional movies and videos purchased will be in DVD format, unless they are only available in video cassette.
 Audio materials will be selected in CD format, unless only available in audio cassette.

 Davis School District subscribes to Pioneer Online Library Collection.
 Various electronic formats are available through this site.
 CD-ROMs and e-books will be selected to support the district curriculum and will be available for teacher and student use.
 E-books will be purchased in an online format that is available to multiple users.
 Downloadable e-books may be purchased at the discretion of the Media Specialist.
 All Davis School District computers are filtered and students and faculty must sign an acceptable use form before using the computers (appendix A).